Factsheet: Who qualifies for our support?

 - personal dignity

-- physical, mental and emotional wellbeing
+- physical, mental and emotional health and wellbeing

 - being protected from abuse and neglect